What is Perception?

 Thie next chart shows characters organized by color, rather than shape.
 With B&W text, each letter competes with all other characters for identification.
 But once the color is known the search set is dramatically trimmed to just 3 or 4 possible shapes.
 For example, ‘u’ and ‘n’ are identical shapes - just rotations of one another.
 But once the color sensors vote on ‘light blue’, the shape measurements only need to distinguish from a much smaller set and one with distinct shapes: f, z, u and 5.

-Notice how the B&W words can run into each other - they are not distinct.
-But the color versions form unique signatures.
+Notice how the B&W words below are not distinct and can seem to run into each other.
+But the color versions form unique signatures, giving the brain a greater opportunity to categorize them separately.

 Next: 5 NEW DIMENSIONS FOR THE BRAIN